alexpriceco/mark44/README.md

 This project was built with Peter Weyland, Dave Thompson, and Alex Price at the 2017 Hack Austin hackathon, in Austin, Texas.

+You can read about the background and process we took to building this [on Medium](https://medium.com/@alexpriceco/hack-austin-2017-659dce5cd9a).

 ## Launching a development environment
 1. Run `yarn` to install dependencies
 2. Add the /config directory to root